opattison/olivermakes/_posts/2016-03-16-consider-jekyll.md

 ### Affordable

-Hosting a static site is exceptionally affordable, with rates ranging from free (for example, with [GitHub Pages](https://pages.github.com)) to only a few dollars per month.
-My website currently costs under $1.50 per month to host.
+Hosting a static site is exceptionally affordable, with rates ranging from free to a few dollars per month.
+My website currently costs **[under $1.50]({% post_url 2016-03-17-jekyll-cost %})** per month to host.
 Dynamic sites are invariably more expensive to host.

+<a class="action" href="{% post_url 2016-03-17-jekyll-cost %}">more on Jekyll’s cost</a>

 ## The right tool for the job